renaldy84/lxc-nat/README.md

 of this setup, so having a single network that the outer firewalls are connected to is sufficient.

+The scripts are licensed under Apache 2.0; see LICENSE.txt.

 # Setup #

 ## Install dependencies ##